inside.ewu.edu

 Pre-requisites: BASW Major.

-This course provides students with the skills and knowledge to practice professional, strengths-based, and social justice-focused social work case management It will define case management and introduce a broad range of interventions with corresponding evaluations across diverse populations and the development of culturally-informed strategies and practices.
+Provides students with the skills and knowledge to practice professional, strengths-based, and social justice-focused social work case management.
+It defines case management and introduces a broad range of interventions with corresponding evaluations across diverse populations and the development of culturally-informed strategies and practices.
 The course highlights the importance of communication and relationship building.

 SOWK 467.
 INTRODUCTION TO SOCIAL WELFARE POLICY.
 4 Credits.